 KEN IRVINE

 Born in Cremorne, Sydney, Irvine attended Marist Brothers College Mosman.
-He originally excelled in both baseball and sprinting, playing in the New South Wales junior baseball side alongside future New South Walea and Australian teammate Reg Gasnier, while also competitively running for the Randwick-Botany Club.
-After deciding to attend a trial at Wentworth Park for the North Sydney Bears rugby league club as a 17-year-old, their first-grade coach Ross McKinnon stated, "sign that kid for life", and Ken was signed and playing for the club the following year.
+He originally excelled in both baseball and sprinting, playing in the New South Wales junior baseball side alongside future New South Wales and Australian teammate Reg Gasnier, while also competitively running for the Randwick-Botany Club.
+After deciding to attend a trial at Wentworth Park for the North Sydney Bears rugby league club as a 17-year-old, their first-grade coach Ross McKinnon stated, "sign that kid for life", and Ken was signed and started playing for the club the following year.

 Making his debut for the Bears on the wing in 1958, Irvine was an instant success for the club, proving to be a frequent try scorer.
 After only one full club season with Norths, Irvine was selected for New South Wales in 1959.
 He was the 1959 NSWRFL season's leading try-scorer with 19 and was rewarded with selection in the Australian side for the 1959-60 Kangaroo tour.

-Irvine's speed was such that he is still considered by many to be the fastest player ever to lace on a boot, and is favorably compared against other noted rugby league speedsters.
+Irvine's speed was such that he is still considered by many to be the fastest player ever to lace on a boot, and is favourably compared against other noted rugby league speedsters.
 In total, Ken Irvine was selected for three Kangaroo Tours.
 He toured in 1959–60, 1963–64 where he repeated his feat from 1962 of being the only Australian to score a try in each test of an Ashes series against Great Britain including 3 tries in the 50-12 second test win at Station Road in Swinton in a game that became known as the "Swinton Massacre".
 Irvine's Test career ended in 1968 when he suffered a broken leg against in the first test against France on the 1967-68 Kangaroo tour at the Stade Velodrome in Marseille, ruling him out for much of the 1969 NSWRFL season.

-Irvine had the honour of captaining the Bears on occasions, although he infamously threatened to lead his team off in protest of referee Keith Page during a 1970 mmatch against Canterbury-Bankstown at Belmore Sports Ground (Norths won the game 9–8).
+Irvine had the honour of captaining the Bears on occasions, although he infamously threatened to lead his team off in protest of referee Keith Page during a 1970 match against Canterbury-Bankstown at Belmore Sports Ground (Norths won the game 9–8).
 He would go on to make 176 appearances for the side, scoring 171 tries.
 His stint with the Bears ended at the end of 1970 after disagreements with head coach Roy Francis.
-Irvine was quickly signed by Manly club secretary Ken Arthurson in 1971.
+Irvine was quickly signed by Manly Sea Eagles club secretary Ken Arthurson in 1971.